-On June 13, 2013, Company shareholders adopted a RSU/DSU Plan.
+On June 13, 2013, Company shareholders adopted an RSU/DSU Plan.
 The Plan provides for granting of RSUs and DSUs for the purpose of advancing the interests of the Company through motivation, attraction and retention of employees, consultants and non-employee directors by granting equity-based compensation incentives, in addition to the Company's stock option plan.
 The number of shares reserved for issuance for the RSU/DSU Plan and the stock option plan combined shall not exceed 20% of the issued and outstanding common shares on the date of adoption.
 Under the RSU/DSU Plan, no cash settlements are made as settlement is in common shares only.
-On June 16, 2017, shareholders of the Company approved an increase in the number of common shares reserved for the RSU/DSU Plan to 9,126,451.
-Under the terms of the RSU/DSU Plan, the number of common shares issued and issuable to insiders within a one-year period shall not exceed 10% of the issued and outstanding common shares; and, to any one insider within one year shall not exceed 5% of the total issued and outstanding common shares.
+On June 16, 2017, shareholders of the Company approved an increase in the number of common shares reserved for the RSU/DSU Plan, the number of common shares issued and issuable to insiders within a one-year period shall not exceed 10% of the issued and outstanding common shares; and, to any one insider within one year shall not exceed 5% of the issued and outstanding common shares.
+The maximum grant within a one-year period to any one participant shall not exceed 5% of the total issued and outstanding common shares.